 According to the Oxford Dictionary of language, intercropping is to grow (a crop) among plants of a different kind, usually in the space between rows.

-At first glance, intercropping is no different from companion planting.
-However, there is a slight interesting difference.
+At first glance, intercropping is no different from companion planting; however, there is a slight difference.
 Intercropping does not limit the crops you can grow together.
-It more about using the space wisely and get more harvest from it.
+Instead, it is about using the space wisely and getting more harvest from it.

-We can consider that intercropping is inclusive of companion planting with the focus on biodiversity.
+We may consider intercropping inclusive of companion planting with a focus on biodiversity.

-I would not plant potatoes next to carrots, not because they don’t withstand each other, but because they both grow underground.
-Obviously, potatoes will take over and there will be no chance for carrots to thrive.
+I would not plant potatoes next to carrots, not because they don’t withstand each other, but because they both will compete for the same underground space.

-In some sort, companion planting is not excluded from intercropping.
-It is the claims that have no scientific ground.
-According to Mrs. Linda Chalker-Scotts, Extension Agent with Washington State University, “traditional “companion plant” charts have entertainment, not scientific, value.“
+According to Mrs. Linda Chalker-Scotts, Extension Agent with Washington State University, “traditional companion planting charts have entertainment, and not scientific, value.“

 What is the downside of companion planting?

-The main down side of companion planting is the belief that a gardener has to stick to the chart for it to work.
-It is rather stressful for a new gardener to figure out which plant goes with which.
+The primary downside of companion planting is the belief that a gardener has to stick to the chart for it to work.
+In addition, it is rather stressful for a new gardener to figure out which plant goes with which.

-Another negative point is that in warm climates where there are two growing seasons, many of the pairings in the chart are not possible.
-Take a look at the bean companion plant chart:
+Another negative point is that many of the pairings in the chart are not possible in warm climates where there are two growing seasons.
+For example, take a look at the bean companion plant chart:

 |Beans||Beets, carrots, chard, cabbage, corn, cucumbers, peas, radishes||Garlic, onions||Nasturtiums and rosemary deter bean beetles|

-In my growing zone 8b, the only crop I can companion plant with the bean is cucumbers, the rest don’t share the same growing season.
+In the growing zone 8b, cucumbers are the only crop that can companion the bean; the rest don’t share the same growing season.
 Then, I would rather skip pairing cucumbers with beans for their vigorous vines will create a haven for stink bugs and aphids.
-Even if I use bush beans, instead, aphids will still be a big problem.
+Even if I use bush beans instead, aphids will still be a big problem.

 Most common companion plants

-The truth is there is no war between plants, but there are bad combinations.
-It all goes back to smart planting.
+There is no war between plants, but there are bad combinations.
+But, again, it all goes back to intelligent planting.
 There are many obvious reasons why some plants should not grow next to each other.

-- Shared pest: Tomatoes and corn attract the same destructive pest, that is the hornworm.
+- Shared pest: Tomatoes and corn attract the same destructive pest: the hornworm.
 Planting them close to one another will trigger an infestation of this pest.

-- Shared disease: Tomatoes, peppers, and potatoes share the same fungal disease.
-It is a good idea to plant them away from each other to avoid cross-contamination.
+- Shared disease: Tomatoes, peppers, and potatoes share the same fungal diseases.
+It is good to plant them away from each other to avoid cross-contamination.

-- Imbalanced feeding: planting two plants that feed on the same main nutrient may compete against each other.
+- Imbalanced feeding: planting two plants that feed on the same primary nutrient may compete against each other.
 Better plant complementary plants for equal

-- Overwatering and underwatering: Grouping plants according to their water requirements is important.
+- Overwatering and underwatering: Grouping plants according to their water requirements is essential.
 It will not only save the drought-tolerant ones but will also help conserve water.

 - Sun and shade: Planting two sun-loving plants together may look alright.
 The problem shows up when one grows tall while the other stays short.
 The latter will become shaded and won’t do so well.